 - Content for speakers of other languages.
 There are currently 28 translations of the COVID-19 site available, including Hindi, Simplified Chinese, Arabic, Korean and Japanese.

 - Call Healthline for health-related calls about COVID-19 on 0800 358 5453.
 Or for international SIMs +64 9 358 5453.
 You can talk with a member of the National Telehealth Service and interpreters will be on hand.
 The number is staffed by nurses, paramedics and health advisors.

-- You can also follow the Ministry of Health on Facebook @minhealthnz for key updates and on Twitter @minhealthnz.
+- You can also follow the Ministry of Health on Facebook @minhealthnz for key updates and on Twitter @minhealthnz

 If you are outside of New Zealand the best source is the World Health Organisation (WHO):

-Education information for international students
+COVID-19 healthcare for international students

 - New Zealand Qualifications Authority advises international students to contact their insurance provider directly for up-to-date advice on any changes to their cover as a result of the COVID-19 outbreak, and to then consider their options, and take the course of action that is in their best interests.

 Fast and effective contact tracing is one way we can all work together to prevent any further spread of COVID-19 in New Zealand.
 One easy way to keep track of where you've been is the NZ COVID Tracer App.